How good is a dog’s vision?

 As strange as it may seem, limited color vision and less visual sharpness have proven to be a better fit for dogs from an evolutionary standpoint.
 Eyesight is an amazing sense, but human vision has its limits too.

 So don’t feel sad for your loyal companion.
 A dog’s vision might seem limited, but it’s the only eyesight they’ve ever known and it feels completely natural to them.

 Besides, if your dogs knew how much better their night vision, smell and hearing were, they might be the ones feeling bad for you.

-READ MORE: How good is a cat’s vision?
+READ NEXT: How animals see the world or How good is a cat’s vision?